marionkd/Portfolio/README.md

 All work that I have created is confidential, but I have uploaded a sample selection for perusal.
 I have used the same template to show a consistent theme, but any template style can be used.
 All work has been redacted where necessary.
 Github cannot preview Office 365 files.
 To view the documents in the links below:

-1 Click the link below
+1. Click the link below
-1 Select Download
+1. Select Download
 -
 - [User Guides](User%20Guides/) – Internal and client-facing training materials and help sheets
 - [SOPs](SOPs/) – Sample SOPs

-Github does not preview docx, dotx or similar documents.
-To view a file, click on the above link

 # Key Applications
 |MS Windows| All versions|